 When I went through my divorce, I had to learn everything on my own.
-But thankfully since I’ve been there, I can share my experience, and what I’ve learned along the way.
+But since I experienced this first hand, I can share what I’ve learned along the way.

 Aside from the emotional stress, there are financial worries that need to be addressed as well.
-So whether you’re about to get divorced or knee deep in the process, I’m sharing what I’ve learned.
+So whether you’re about to get divorced or knee deep in the process, here’s what you need to know.

-The best thing you can do is stay calm, keep the emotions out of it as best you can and create a well thought out strategy.
-Here are some crucial steps to take to protect yourself and your future.
+The best thing you can do is stay calm, keep the emotions out of it as best you can, and create a well-thought-out strategy.
+Here are some crucial steps for how to get a divorce when you own a business.
+It’s important to protect yourself, your business, and your future.

 The first thing you need to do is get organized and gather up all your financial documents.
 This includes statements for credit card accounts, car loans, mortgage loans, checking or savings accounts and investment accounts.